 They live in rivers, too.

 We usually think of dolphins as being dwellers of the salty ocean, but there are seven species of dolphin that prefer the fresh water of the river—including the Amazon river dolphin, the South American tucuxi, and the Irrawaddy dolphin (which can live in both salt and fresh water).
 Sadly, a number of these species are listed as endangered or vulnerable, such as the Ganges river dolphin, of which there are fewer than 2,000 left.

 To prevent drowning, a baby dolphin is born with its tail first, and the mother swiftly breaks the umbilical cord by swimming away fast before doing a U-turn and rapidly escorting her newborn to the surface so it can take a breath.
 In other words, the new mom does not get a lot of time to rest after giving birth.
 (Incidentally, when a baby dolphin nurses, it has to hold its breath.)

-These animals are not just wise—they can grow old too.
-At least that’s the case with the orca whale (which, yes, is a species of dolphin, not a whale).
-While the average killer whale lives to about 50, it’s not uncommon for them to get to 70 or 80 years old.
-In face, in 2014, a 103-year-old Orca named Granny was spotted off the west coast of Canada.
+Fun fact: The orca whale is a species of dolphin, not a whale.
+Even more fun fact: While the average orca lives to about 50, it's not uncommon for them to get to 70 or 80 years old.
+The funnest fact?
+An orca named Granny lived until she was 105 years old!